ers6/cb-gh-dlf2023/README.md

 # CollectionBuilder-GH

+This is my demo for DLF.
+I'm using it to learn how to use collection builder in github pages!
+It's very exciting.

 A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata